 Bayannaoer Mining was established in 2005 to engage in mineral exploration activities in Bayannaoer City, located in the Inner Mongolia Autonomous Region of the PRC.
-The registered capital of Bayannaoer Mining is CNY59.48 million (US\$9.14 million), approximately 98.32% of which was contributed by Feishang Enterprise and approximately 1.68% by Shenzhen Chaopeng.
+The registered capital of Bayannaoer Mining is CNY59.48 million, approximately 98.32% of which was contributed by Feishang Enterprise and approximately 1.68% by Shenzhen Chaopeng.

 In 2005, Bayannaoer Mining obtained 11 exploration rights from the Land and Resources Department of Inner Mongolia Autonomous Region.
 Following completion of preliminary exploration activities and evaluation, management determined to retain exploration rights solely to Moruogu Tong Mine; and, to date, has received a series of license renewals.
-Total exploration expenses (other than non-current assets and administrative expense) incurred to date amount to approximately CNY35.30 million (US\$5.43 million).
+Total exploration expenses (other than non-current assets and administrative expense) incurred to date amount to approximately CNY35.50 million.
 The current exploration permit for Moruogu Tong Mine runs from September 14, 2017 to September 13, 2019 and covers a site area of 10.43 square kilometers.

-The Moruogu Tong Mine is located in Wulatehouqi, Bayannaoer City, in the Inner Mongolia Autonomous Region of the PRC.
-In 2006, Bayannaoer Mining engaged the Land and Resources Exploration and Development Institute of Inner Mongolia to carry out prospecting, including geophysical and drilling works; and, to date, has incurred exploration expenses of approximately CNY16.50 million (US\$2.54 million), which were paid from internal funds.
-To date, the exploration program at Moruogu Tong Mine primarily involved the completion of mine geological surveying and mapping at 1:2000 covering an area of 2.73 square kilometers, which included trenching exploration works totaling 982.94 cubic meters in 9 trenches and 61 drill holes for a total of 16,694.65 meters.
-1,160 different samples, including basic analysis samples, chemical analysis samples, spectra samples and aqueous analysis samples, etc., were collected during the exploration program.
+Moruogu Tong Mine is located in Wulatehouqi, Bayannaoer City, in the Inner Mongolia Autonomous Region of the PRC.
+In 2006, Bayannaoer Mining engaged the Land and Resources Exploration and Development Institute of Inner Mongolia to carry out prospecting, including geophysical and drilling works; and, to date, has incurred exploration expenses of approximately CNY16.70 million, which were paid from internal funds.
+To date, the exploration program at Moruogu Tong Mine primarily involved the completion of mine geological surveying and mapping at 1:2000 covering an area of 2.73 square kilometers, which included trenching exploration works totaling 982.94 cubic meters in nine trenches and 76 drill holes for a total of 22,272.86 meters.
+1,467 different samples, including basic analysis samples, chemical analysis samples, spectra samples and aqueous analysis samples, etc., were collected during the exploration program.

-The exploration program has indicated the presence of a "mid-size" deposit of lead and silver ore and resources sufficient in quantity and quality to warrant further exploration designed to confirm and increase measured resources, with the prospect of identifying other minable metal resources such as copper.
-Further exploration is underway and it is anticipated that exploration works will be completed by the end of 2018; and that a final appraisal will be delivered, and filing made with the Land and Resources Department of Inner Mongolia Autonomous Region, in early 2019.
-Thereafter, application for mining rights is scheduled for completion by the end of 2019; and, upon issuance of a mining permit, mine construction is expected to commence.
+Initial results of the exploration program indicate the presence of a "mid-size" deposit of lead and silver ore and resources sufficient in quantity and quality to warrant further exploration designed to confirm and increase measured resources, with the prospect of identifying other minable metal resources such as copper.
+Further exploration is subject to negotiation with Jijincheng Mining (based on a number of factors including, inter alia, the economic, geological and technical viability of mining) as to whether to continue exploration of potential copper resources in 2019.
+Thereafter, a final appraisal and application for mining rights will be scheduled.

-The future budgeted amount for the exploration project, including drilling expenses, site construction costs, grassland compensation fees and simple infrastructure construction costs, is anticipated to be approximately CNY11.40 million (US\$1.75 million).
+The future budgeted amount for the exploration project, including drilling expenses, site construction costs, grassland compensation fees and simple infrastructure construction costs, is anticipated to be approximately CNY11.40 million.
 This project is expected to be financed by bank borrowings, funds received pursuant to the Cooperation Agreement, and loans from a related party.
-While the results of preliminary prospecting suggest that the Moruogu Tong Mine contains mineable quantities of lead and silver, until further exploration and analysis is completed, the Company cannot predict the nature and extent of minerals contained at the mine or the commercial viability of pursuing a plan of extraction.
+While the results of preliminary prospecting suggest that Moruogu Tong Mine contains mineable quantities of lead and silver, until further exploration and analysis is completed, the Company cannot predict the nature and extent of minerals contained at the mine or the commercial viability of pursuing a plan of extraction.
 It is possible that further exploration and analysis will not confirm initial findings and that continued activities in furtherance of mining operations will cease.